Lakeville station

-Middleborough/Lakeville station is an MBTA Commuter Rail station in Lakeville, Massachusetts, just south of the Middleborough border.
-It is the southern terminus of the Middleborough/Lakeville Line; it is also an intermediate stop for seasonal CapeFlyer service to Cape Cod.
-Middleborough/Lakeville has a single full-length high-level side platform serving the line's single track.
+Lakeville station (formerly Middleborough/Lakeville station) is a train station on the border between Middleborough and Lakeville, Massachusetts.
+It is served by the seasonal CapeFlyer service between Boston and Cape Cod.
+Lakeville station has a single full-length high-level side platform serving the single track of the Cape Main Line.

 An older station was located in downtown Middleborough, serving passenger service from 1846 to 1959 and Cape Cod and Hyannis Railroad service from 1984 to 1988.
-The current station opened along with the rest of the Old Colony Lines on September 29, 1997, and CapeFlyer service began in 2013.
-The station is planned to be closed to commuter rail service when the new Middleborough station opens in 2023 as part of South Coast Rail, though it will remain open for CapeFlyer and additional commuter parking.
+Middleborough/Lakeville station opened on September 29, 1997, as the terminus of the Middleborough/Lakeville Line of the MBTA Commuter Rail system.
+Seasonal CapeFlyer service began in 2013.
+The station was closed to commuter rail service on March 24, 2025, when Middleborough station opened as part of the South Coast Rail project.
+The station was renamed Lakeville and remained open for CapeFlyer service.

 Station layout

 The station is located on Commercial Drive off South Main Street (Massachusetts Route 105) south of the Interstate 495 interchange.
 The station has a single curved high-level side platform, about 835 feet long, on the west side of the single-track Cape Main Line.
-The 769-space parking lot and most of the platform are in Lakeville, while the northern portion of the platform is in Lakeville.
-Middleborough/Lakeville station is fully accessible.
-With 867 daily boardings in 2018, Middleborough/Lakeville was the busiest station on the line.
+The 769-space parking lot and most of the platform are in Lakeville, while the northern portion of the platform is in Middleboro.
+Lakeville station is fully accessible.